yisraelk1/zwerd.github.io/CV.md

 ### Summary

 <b>CCIP, CCNP and LPIC1 certified.
-Currently focused on develop my first WEB Game using JS, I am self-learner, with high motivation and lot of curiosity.
+Love everything that related to Cyb3rSecurity stuff, Currently focused on develop my first WEB Game using JS, I am self-learner, with high motivation and lot of curiosity.
-Looking for a job where I can improve my development skills with JS/Python</b>
+Looking for a job where I can improve my development skills with JS/Python.</b>

 ### Experience